 The three barns on this farmstead came to be known as the Maasdam Barns, since the owner and his family lived on the farmstead.

-The earlier barn was apparently built in 1906 by then-owner of the farm, Ellsworth Turney.
+The third barn (the Show Barn) was apparently built in 1906, by then-owner of the farm, Ellsworth Turney.
 He had retired from Joel Turney and Company, which built well-known farm wagons and was Fairfield's largest employer in the early 1900's.

 1852 - Although not the first owner, John C. Rickey was the first to inhabit the property.
 It will become the future home of the Maasdam Barns.